 SDM PH 521: Behavioral Science

-SDM RS 521: Preclinical Operative Dentistry II
+SDM RS 521: Preclinical Operative Dentistry

 This hands-on simulated clinic course provides demonstrations, experience and skill development with the procedures related to direct and indirect intracoronal tooth restorations.

 This comprehensive lecture course addresses complete and partial denture construction.
 The purpose of this course is to introduce the student to those treatment modalities unique to the edentulous and partially edentulous patient, emphasizing those treatments that are totally removable in nature.
 The didactic course content includes the following: Diagnosis and Treatment Planning for: Complete Dentures (including Immediate, Overlay, Interim, Treatment dentures and Attachments).
 Partial Dentures (including Provisional and Transitional).
 Design of these prostheses including an in- depth discussion of denture occlusion.
 Fabrication, Insertion, adjustment and correction of these prostheses.

 This simulated clinic course provides experience and skill development with the procedures related to complete and partial denture construction.
 The course content includes the following: Fabrication of Complete Upper and Lower dentures with lingualized occlusion (from preliminary impressions to processing and occlusal equilibration), Anatomical Set-up in Bilateral Balance, Fabrication of Partial Upper and Partial Lower dentures (from preliminary survey to abutment preparation), Laboratory communication which will be stressed in all phases of Complete and Partial dentures.Survey & Design of 20 clinical cases in small student workshops facilitated by a clinical instructor.